sintefneodroid/droid/TUTORIAL.md

     - 9.1 Ensure both the Unity scene and Python process is running
     - 9.2 Switch to the console and observe the values being printed, these a values return to the process from the running Unity scene, we call these observations and signals and are necessaries for doing reinforcement learning, the Neodroid eco-system set up of this up for you in the scene you built
-    - 9.3 Again refer to the online resources for more information at documentation.neodroid.ml
+    - 9.3 Again refer to the online resources for more information at sintefneodroid.github.io/documentation

 10. Lastly feel free to report any issues at https://github.com/sintefneodroid/droid/issues.